mderdun/networkingacker/src/posts/beginnings.md

 I'm hoping to continue this project after my degree, and I'm hoping to find a way to make it my career.
 I'm not sure what that would look like, but I'm sure I'll find a way.

-## Citations
+## Bibliography
-[1] Kathy Acker, 'Interview by Sylvère Lotringer: Unexpurgated Transcript 1989-1990', in *The Last Interview: and Other Conversations* (Melville House: New York, 2019)
+Acker, Kathy, 'Interview by Sylvère Lotringer: Unexpurgated Transcript 1989-1990', in *The Last Interview: and Other Conversations* (Melville House: New York, 2019)